sympa-community/gpldoc/man/Sympa-Config-Schema.3.md

         Defined obsolete values for a parameter.
         These values should not get proposed on the web interface edition form.

+    - not\_before, not\_after

+        The duration between these versions (inclusive) during which the parameter is available.

+        Introduced on Sympa 6.2.65b.

     - order